Work, volunteering and mental illness

 Full-time work usually means working at least 35 hours a week.

-If you want to work full-time after a period of illness think about the following things.
+If you want to work full-time after a period of illness, think about the following things:

-• What made you unwell.
+• What made you unwell before.

 • Ways of reducing stress if that was a problem before.